KimKirk/Marketing-Funnels-CRM/README.md

 # Marketing-Funnels-and-Conversion-Rates-CRM
-marketing funnels and conversion rates

 - Digital Commerce: Marketing

-- Marketing funnels and conversion rates are calculated for Warby Parker.
+- Marketing funnels and conversion rates are calculated for e-commerce store Warby Parker.
 - Actionable insights for conversion rates are presented.

 ## Disclaimer: